mcci-catena/docker-iot-dashboard/SETUP.md

    This should be the same as `TTN_DASHBOARD_APACHE_FQDN`.

    3. `TTN_DASHBOARD_CERTBOT_EMAIL=someone@example.com`
-   This sets the contact email for Let's Encyrypt.
+   This sets the contact email for Let's Encrypt.
 The script automatically accepts the Let's Encrypt terms of service, and this indicates who is doing the accepting.

    4. `TTN_DASHBOARD_DATA=/full/path/to/directory/`
    The trailing slash is required!
    This will put all the data file for this instance as subdirectories of the specified path.
-If you leave this underfined, `docker-compose` will print error messages and quit.
+If you leave this undefined, `docker-compose` will print error messages and quit.

    5. `TTN_DASHBOARD_GRAFANA_ADMIN_PASSWORD=SomethingVerySecretIndeed`
    This sets the *initial* password for the Grafana `admin` login.
 You should change this via the Grafana UI after booting the server.